Local Guide

 How this factor is scored

-Signals checked: Millennium Park and the Bean · Watch: City of Chicago
+Signals checked: Chicago Cultural Center · Watch: City of Chicago

 Evidence weighed: Transit agencies, airports, city transportation pages, senior services, tourism access pages, and guide items with location detail.